KhushiBokade/CplusPlus.com/README.md

 - **Responsive Design**: Mobile-friendly with adaptive layouts

 The project implements a modern, responsive user interface for C++ learning resources with smooth animations and an organized structure for educational content.

+## Deployed Application
+**The live version of the project is available at:** https://c-plusplus.netlify.app/